What’s On

 Education Overview

-The Education Centre at RSCH is found opposite the West Wing (physiotherapy department).
+The Education Centre at RSCH is found opposite the West Wing entrance (Physiotherapy Department).

-This is home to the medical education team and hosts our group teaching sessions.
-On the first floor you will find the GP Training Manager: Donna Stevens.
+This is home to the Medical Education Team and hosts our group teaching sessions.
+On the first floor you will find the GP Manager, Donna Stevens.

 This multi–disciplinary education facility has a lecture theatre and conference rooms and also accommodates the Library, Learning Resource Centre and Information Service which is open to all primary and acute staff working in South West Surrey.
 We also advocate health and well-being and have a dedicated staff wellbeing cabin.